Allentown National Bank: History

 The Allentown Bank opened its doors on 15 March 1905 with a modern telephone exchange that was tied in with both the Lehigh and Consolidated phone systems, the region's two phone companies.
 In addition, the two "smoothly running hydraulic elevators" were said to be the ultimate in safety.

 The building also had a "spacious dome 32 feet in height supported by 6 onyx columns surmounting the rotunda," according to a local newspaper at the time.
 "The carving and molding is the work of Herman Merkel, a noted local sculptor.
 The rotunda is not currently visible from the street.

-In 1934, the Allentown Bank became the Allentown National Bank after being federally re-chartered as a National bank.
+In 1934, the Allentown Bank became the Allentown National Bank after being federally re-chartered as a national bank.
 It remained at that location until the mid-1950s, when it became the First National Bank.
 Operations were moved to a new building at the northeast corner of Seventh and Hamilton in 1959, which replaced the former Allen Hotel, and the structure was vacated.
 First National subsequently merged into Meridian Bank during the 1980s.

 The 1959 bank building remained vacant until being razed in 2012 for the construction of Two City Center.
 During the 1970s and 1980s, the Allentown National Bank building was home to several businesses and the Allentown Business School.
 It was vacated again during the early 1990s.

 Current use

-In 2002, Pennrose Properties Inc., Philadelphia, purchased the property and converted the upper floors to independent living apartments for senior citizens.
+In 2002, Pennrose Properties Inc. in Philadelphia purchased the property and converted the upper floors to independent living apartments for senior citizens.

-The renovation also included the adjacent former Trojan Powder building (17 North 7th Street), that was built in 1912.
+The renovation also included the adjacent former Trojan Powder Company building at 17 North 7th Street, which was built in 1912.
 The rehabilitative scope of work included the complete remediation of all environmentally hazardous elements and the removal on non-historical elements throughout the building; the complete stabilization of the structure of the buildings, including the stabilization of the ornamental cornices and façade elements; the restoration of the Allentown National Bank interior elements, including the removal of the floor inserted into the bank lobby and the restoration of the interior building elements; complete rehabilitation of the 11 floors of the Trojan Powder building and eight floors of the Allentown National Bank building into 63 apartments and related community spaces.

 In 2007, Allentown Center Square Senior Housing re-opened with 63 one-bedroom apartment units for independent seniors aged 62 and older.
 The 62 one-bedroom units are sized at 548 square feet and rent for up to $469.
 There is one efficiency unit, which is 395 square feet and rents for $375.
 About half the units are targeted to people earning up to 60 percent of the median income.
 The development also has a gym, a computer lab, a community room, and an examining room for visiting doctors and nurses.
 Lease-up began April 2006, just a month before completion.
 Full occupancy was achieved in eight months.